36 Non-Candy Easter Egg Fillers Kids Will Love

 Race Cars

-Zoom around the room and down the driveway with new race cars.
+Zoom around the room and down the driveway with new Hot Wheels race cars.
 They are the perfect length to fit most Easter eggs.
 The hard part is picking just one.
+Add a roll of this road tape to their baskets to make indoor car play even cooler. (affiliates)

 Animal Figures

-My kids never seem to tire of these little animal figures.
+My kids never seem to tire of playing with little animal figures.
 Ever since they brought home their first farm animals from a farm field trip we took, they’ve loved playing with them.
 We still have a huge bucket that comes out every once and awhile.

 Depending on the play that is happening.
 Animal figures come in all different kinds.
 Most can easily fit in Easter eggs.
 You can also take an animal figures set and break it up into multiple Easter eggs.
 This wild animals set is fun or an ocean animals one could provide great imaginative play. (affiliate)

 Photo Courtesy of Tinys Art Store (affiliate)